michaelbarton/bioinformatics-zen/content/markup/posters-and-presentations/longform/genotype-from-phenotype.markdown

 meetings usually have posters numbering in the thousands so I think a text-heavy poster can be a lottery for getting people to talk to you.
-A lighter poster, I hope, gives the impression that you're not going to trap someone who expresses and interest with ten minutes of intense conversation.
+A lighter poster, I hope, gives the impression that you're not going to trap someone who expresses an interest with ten minutes of intense conversation.

 [previous]: /post/preseting-software-on-a-poster/